riotrah/scripts-disconnect/Disconnect Script.md

 	R

 Stop it.
-You... don't... get to talk to me that way.
+You... don't get to talk to me that way.

 	L